2025 Maine Wasted Food Solutions Summit

 Be inspired by Maine’s own businesses, schools, communities and organizations who are working to end food loss and waste and reaping the many financial benefits!

-• Unlocking the Economic Benefits of Surplus Food for Maine’s Charitable Food System
+• Maine Surplus Food and the Charitable Food System

 Join us and invite others for this statewide Summit to learn why and how to end wasted food and food loss – and build a stronger Maine – through proven food resource management solutions.